What's the meaning of this quote?

 Who said the quote?

-The quote "If the women of the world had not been excluded from world affairs, things today might have been different." was said by Alice Paul (Bio).
+The quote "If the women of the world had not been excluded from world affairs, things today might have been different." was said by Alice Paul (Bio / Quotes).
 Alice Paul was an American suffragist, feminist, and women's rights activist, known for her leadership in the National Woman's Party and her role in the passage of the 19th Amendment to the US Constitution.

 Tal Gur is an author, founder, and impact-driven entrepreneur at heart.
 After trading his daily grind for a life of his own daring design, he spent a decade pursuing 100 major life goals around the globe.
 His journey and most recent book, The Art of Fully Living, has led him to found Elevate Society.